guokai8/EnrichR/README.md

 # EnrichR
-Functional Enrichment Analysis and Network Construction This package supported almost all species pubished by Ensemble and included with bioconductor More detail is vignettes
+Functional Enrichment Analysis and Network Construction

+This package supported almost all species pubished by Ensemble and included with bioconductor

+More detail please see vignettes